Pavelgq/Pavelgq/README.md

 - 👋 Hello!
 I'm Pavel @Pavelgq.
 Automation engineer and front-end developer
 - 👀 Interested in interface design, new technologies and software architecture
-- 🌱 Now I'm learning GraphQL, trying front-end testing practices and trying not to forget everything else
 - 💞️ Ready to cooperate on the development of interesting projects
 - 📫 You can contact me by e-mail <pavelgq@yandex.ru>
 - 💻 My portfolio [pavelgordeev.site](http://pavelgordeev.site)